 Beginning in 1961 and going all the way through the 1980s, a British author named Peter O’Donnell wrote a series of books about a female version of James Bond.
 Her name was Modesty Blaise.
 Anyone remember her?
 I loved those books and still do – Modesty was the total package in what I looked up to in a female heroine: smart, strong, able to kick butt, and most assuredly taking no prisoners.
 In her first adventure story I think O’Donnell was afraid that she would be less relatable to female readers if she didn’t have something “feminine” about her.
-To solve this he gave her the annoying character trait that after a tough mission, she would seek out a quiet place to have a good cry.
+To solve this, he gave her the annoying character trait that after a tough mission, she would seek out a quiet place to have a good cry.
 I know, right!?

 In another book – I forget the title now – she and a male friend have been captured and imprisoned by the bad guys.
 During the ordeal she’s giving her male friend all these orders so that they can successfully extricate themselves out of the situation and not get killed.
 A positive thing one would think.
 But then she says, “Sorry to play the bossy bitch.”

 I was outraged with that bit of dialogue.
-“Yeah, sooo sorry I’m over here trying to save your life and all…” It was just so out of character for her and so unnecessary, but apparently O’Donnell, again, wanted to give her that “feminine touch” so that his readers would know that just because she could beat up three men with one hand tied behind her back, was a dead-shot with all sorts of guns and so on, she was still ladylike enough to want to apologize for having to order a man around in an effort to save both their lives!
+“Yeah, sooo sorry I’m over here trying to save your life and all…” It was just so out of character for her and so unnecessary, but apparently O’Donnell, again, wanted to give her that “feminine touch” so that his readers would know that just because she could beat up three men with one hand tied behind her back, was a dead-shot with all sorts of guns and so on, she was still ladylike enough to want to apologize for having to order a man around in order to save both their lives!

 I thought about Modesty Blaise a few days ago when I went online to try to find a very interesting list about how male and female bosses who exhibit the same strong behavior are perceived very differently in the workplace.
 I’m sure you know the one.
 It starts out with “A man is a leader, a woman is bossy” and makes comparisons from there.